 (o) Water quality: In February 15, 2017, the State Water Control Board posted their notice of intent regarding Section 401 Water Quality Certification of Norfolk District's 2017 NWPs.
-They are proposing unconditional 401 certification for all of the Section 10 only NWPs.
+All conditions of the 401 certification will be made part of the NWP conditions.